nchutchind/cordova-plugin-streaming-media/README.md

 ```

 ### iOS specifics
-* Uses the AVPlayerViewController, supported for iOS 9+.
+* Uses the AVPlayerViewController
-* Tested on iOS 11
+* Tested on iOS 12 or later

 ### Android specifics
 * Uses VideoView and MediaPlayer.